growsagely/acceptance_tests/README.md

 # Acceptance Test Workshop

-## :warning: For demonstration purposes, this code prioritizes simplicity over best practices and may not be suitable for production.
+## :warning: For demonstration purposes, this code prioritizes simplicity over best practices and is not suitable for production.

 Run this demo:
 ``` bash